veliqolab/decord2-temp/README.md

 ## Usage

-Decord provides minimal API set for bootstraping.
+Decord2 provides minimal API set for bootstraping.
 You can also check out jupyter notebook [examples](examples/).

 ### VideoReader